betheanalyst/daily-commit-project/quotes/day24.md

 “If you cannot do great things, do small things in a great way.”
 “Let us make our future now, and let us make our dreams tomorrow’s reality.”
+“We have to dare to be ourselves, however frightening or strange that self may prove to be.”